 To protect your regular, piecemeal savings from naira depreciation, consider mutual funds or FGN Savings bonds.

-Presently, interest rate on 2-years FGN Savings Bonds is 8.8 per cent and for 3-years Savings bonds, it is 9.86 per cent.
-Though still below the inflation rate, it is far higher and stable than the interest rate on treasury bills.
+Presently, the interest rate on 2-years FGN Savings Bonds is 8.8 percent and for 3-years Savings bonds, it is 9.86 percent.
+Though still below the inflation rate, it is far higher and more stable than the interest rate on treasury bills.
 Thus Nigerians invested N890 million in both FGN Savings Bonds last month.

 According to Bismarck Rewane, CEO, Financial Derivatives Company, investment in shares is the best hedge against inflation.
 On a year-on-year basis, Nigerian equity (shares) investors’ return beats inflation by 37.47%.